-The world of direct response, primarily on television, is established and well known by pretty much everyone.
+The world of the direct response campaign, primarily on television, is established and well known by pretty much everyone.
 Originating almost 20 years ago, direct response marketing has been tried, tested and in some cases has gone on so long that the marketing campaigns became something remembered by entire generations their whole lives.
 There are few people now in their twenties, for example, who don't remember the Slap Chop commercials.
 Other good examples are any of Billy Mays' advertisements.
-Those long form commercials stuck in people's minds.
+Those long-form commercials stuck in people's minds.
 Couple that with the wide success of many of those products and the fact that, on average, between 3 and 15 units are sold at retail for every one sold by the commercial and you have a winning combination.
 Those products and many more became almost iconic to the generation that grew up with them.

 Those are only two examples.
 How far back does direct marketing go?